aci-ref/facilitation_leading_practices/activities/08-connections.md

 facilitator should obtain permission from both parties before providing a formal introduction.
-Depending on the context, the facilitator might even join a first meeting or remain CC’d for email discussions - an approach that can be important for ensuring best practices and correcting initial misinformation.
+Depending on the context, the facilitator might even join a first meeting or remain CC’d for email discussions - an approach that can be important for ensuring leading practices and correcting initial misinformation.
 Generally, the facilitator should step back after communication productively kicks off, but reiterate the availability of any needed support and assistance, including